XiSZ/Auto-Discord-Developer-Badge/README.md

 - `/translate-setup <channel> [target-language]` - Enable auto-translation for a specific channel
   - `channel` (required): Channel to enable auto-translation in
   - `target-language` (optional): Target language code (default: en)
-  - **How it works**: Bot will automatically detect and translate non-English messages in the configured channel
+  - **How it works**: Bot will automatically detect and translate messages in the configured channel
   - **Permissions Required**: Manage Server
 - `/translate-config <display-mode> [default-language]` - Configure how translations are displayed
   - `display-mode` (required): Choose how translations appear